breatheco-de/content/src/content/how-to/javascript-array-slice.md

 ## What Does Javascript Array Slice Method Do?

 The **`.slice()`** method  creates a shallow copy of some or all of the elements from the original array starting at a specific index and ending at another index.
 The original array remains unmodified.
-The `slice` method received two arguments: the `start` index and the `end` index.
+The `slice` function requires two inputs: a starting and an ending index.

-The `slice` method returns a new array that includes all elements from the start index up to but not including the end index.
-If the end index is not passed to the slice method, it will return an array with the elements from the start to the end of it.
+The slice method is a useful tool that creates a new array out of the existing one.
+It contains elements from the start index to the end, though not including this last item.
+If you don't pass in an end index, it will grab all elements up until the end of the array.

-We can use the following syntax for the `slice()` method:
+The syntax of the slice() method is as follows:

 ```jsx
 slice()